 PE is taught at Barwic Parade as an area of learning in its own right as well as integrated where possible with other curriculum areas.
 Every class across the school are undertaking two hours of PE per week, one outdoor session and one indoor session (EYFS one lesson per week).
 Each class completes one Real PE lesson per week and the other lesson is based on developing team games, focusing on attacking and defending within Key Stage 1 and moving onto more competitive games within Key Stage 2 (football, hockey etc.).

 Opportunities for children to compete in sport are organised throughout the year which help build character and embed values such as fairness and respect.
 Children across the school, especially in Key Stage Two, are given the opportunity to take part in internal and external competitions.

 PE and sporting activities are inclusive at Barwic Parade, where every child has the opportunity to perform and compete.
-External coaches, local clubs and organisations and educational visits are also planned to support the PE curriculum and enrich the pupil’s sporting experience.
+External coaches, local clubs and organisations and educational visits are also planned to support the PE curriculum and to enrich the pupil’s sporting experience.

 The School Games Mark

 The School Games Mark rewards schools for their commitment to the development of competition across their school and into the community.
-Barwic Parade were awarded the Silver award in summer 2018 for our commitment to providing competitive sport across the school.
+Barwic Parade were awarded the Silver award in summer 2019 for our commitment to providing competitive sport across the school.